Umesh-k26/LMS/docs/Developer-Manual.md

 ![references for LMS](Screenshots/references_LMS_new.png)
 ![references for UnitTesting framework](Screenshots/references_UnitTest_new.png)

-5. Install MySQL Community Version from the official website (link) and install for these configurations
+5. Install MySQL Community Version from the official website [MySQL installer for Windows](https://dev.mysql.com/downloads/windows/installer/). <br>
+Follow [How To Install MySQL on Windows 10 ](https://youtu.be/WuBcTJnIuzo?t=259) for detailed tutorial.

 ## Writing Code
 - The entire application is written in C++ and Windows Forms Application Libraries or else known as Microsoft .NET libraries